turb0charged/giphySearch/README.md

 2. I would look at adapting Diffable Data Sources as that would allow the implementation of pre-fetching to aid smooth scrolling performance
 3. Auto-suggest drop-down on search bar
 4. Add pagination requests
+5. Add the ability to favorite a gif and have a favorites view navigated to via tab